 Building on the growing momentum to address climate change impacts to coastal California, there are many funding, training and capacity-building events upcoming.
 These include the California Adaptation Forum, a free workshop on Sea-level Rise and Shoreline Change Planning Tools, 4th Climate Assessment Public Meetings, CivicSpark Climate Readiness Teams for Capacity-building for Local Governments in CA, the Kresge Foundation Initiative for Climate-Resilience for Low-income People, the State Coastal Conservancy Climate Ready Grant Program, and Local Technical Assistance Grants for Climate Change Impacts to Economic Development.
 Click here to learn more.

-Local Coastal Program (LCP) grants – applications for the second round are under review and staff intend to make recommendations at the December OPC meeting.
+Local Coastal Program (LCP) grants – staff recommendations are being presented at the December OPC meeting.

 Funding is available through two coordinated grant programs.